trueheart78/trueheart78.com/games.md

 1. Batman: Arkham Knight (PS4)
   - Just can't get into it.
+1. Demon's Souls (PS3)
+  - Felt punished by it, and the fun stopped.
 1. Galak-Z (PS4)
   - It's hard to go back to those controls.
 1. The Witness (PS4)